SandorJokai/Kubernetes/README.md

  ```bash
  echo 'source <(kubectl completion bash)' >>~/.bashrc
  ```

+Before we go any further, don't forget to add all nodes into /etc/hosts on all nodes.

   - We can use another repo for installing docker and the kubernetes with all those dependencies: